Copyright Information Center

 Register for Copyright for Creators: Music and Sampling

-Addressing the Textbook Affordability Problem: An Introduction to Open Educational Resources
+Addressing the Textbook Affordability Problem Part 1: An Introduction to Open Educational Resources

 Hoping to reduce textbook costs for your students?
 This workshop will provide an introduction to open access and open educational resources and provide information on where to located open educational materials.